francoposa/francoposa.io/content/resources/golang/golang-benchmarking-1.md

 This is great news!
 We have a simple change that can cut the CPU time spent in this hotspot in half.
+However, not all benchmark results are this clear - often there is a much smaller difference which requires a statistical test to determine if the difference is significant.
-However, we still have more we can do to gain more information from the benchmarks and increase our confidence that are results will carry over to the real world.
+We have more we can do to increase our confidence that are results will carry over to the real world.

 ## 2. Control Benchmark Iterations